ValentinTarnovsky/EducationIT-Semanal-Projects/README.md

 ## Title Obtained

 I have successfully completed the bootcamp at EducationIT and have obtained my title of Full Stack Engineer.
-You can verify my certification at the following link: ([Full Stack Engineer Certification](https://drive.google.com/file/d/1We4GpI89L2ZohArCnggVrG-T7JaChFXG/view)).
+You can verify my certification at the following link: [Full Stack Engineer Certification](https://drive.google.com/file/d/1We4GpI89L2ZohArCnggVrG-T7JaChFXG/view).